 A comprehensive review of the evidence of psychiatry's shameful deficiencies, illustrated with disturbing anecdotes of how these failings are currently playing out within psychiatric services throughout the UK and beyond.

-Clinical psychologist, Gary Sidley, believes that current psychiatric practices are based on pseudo-scientific assumptions that are barely more valid than those of witchcraft and demonic possession that dominated society’s approach to madness in bygone centuries.
+Dr Gary Sidley believes that current psychiatric practices are based on pseudo-scientific assumptions that are barely more valid than those of witchcraft and demonic possession that dominated society’s approach to madness in bygone centuries.

 Gary’s 33 years of experience working as a mental health professional – psychiatric nurse, clinical psychologist and manager – has enabled him to write a distinctive insider account of the shameful failings of the Western psychiatric system.
 In his book, published on 4th February 2015, he clearly lays out the scientific evidence against psychiatric practices, going on to illustrate key points with beautifully written, poignant, at times deeply shocking stories from his years of experience.
 The result is a book that engages head and heart in a very striking way.
-His stories leave us in no doubt about how medically lead practices impact negatively on those in the care of mental health services.
-Tales from the Madhouse challenges us to question blind faith in psychiatric services in the UK.
+His stories leave us in no doubt about how medically-lead practices impact negatively on those in the care of mental health services.
+Tales from the Madhouse challenges us to question blind faith in psychiatric services in the UK and the rest of the Western world.

 Tales from the Madhouse details the evidence that the ‘illness like any other’ dogma has had a detrimental impact on the lives of psychiatric patients, promoting stigma, low expectations, passivity and gross overprescribing of toxic medication.
 Each of these themes is brought to life with authentic tales of what actually goes on in the murky world of psychiatric services.